Illustration of a yellow heart surrounded by sparks. Used as a decorative design element.

 Getting Around

-• Normal aging: Wandering around the parking lot because you can't remember where you parked this time
+• Normal aging: Walking into the kitchen and thinking "Why did I come in here, again?"
+Or wandering around the parking lot because you can't remember where you parked this time

 Everyday Tasks